Lesson 2 – Turning a Few Cool Guitar Riffs into a Whole Piece

 backing track

-This chorus is similar to the first one, except that for diversity, I didn't pause here and played the riff solidly, as guitar riff 2 of the previous lesson.
+This chorus is similar to the first one, except that for a bit of variety, I didn't pause here and played the riff solidly, like Guitar Riff 2 from the previous lesson.

 Riff 4 – Ending